TapiocaFox/Daijishou/DSESS.md

 ### URL Query string
 Query string is a part of a URL that assigns values to specified parameters.
 Which is useful for search engine.
-Your parameters have to be encoded as [URL encoded string](https://www.urlencoder.org/)
+Your parameters have to be encoded as [URL encode/decode](https://www.url-encode-decode.com/) and [URL encoded string](https://www.urlencoder.org/)

 ### Regex
 See https://regex101.com/.